shwezhu/shwezhu.github.io/source/_posts/Golang/Basics/016-slice-relearning.md

 A slice cannot be grown beyond its capacity.
 Attempting to do so will cause a runtime panic, just as when indexing outside the bounds of a slice or array.
 Similarly, slices cannot be re-sliced below zero to access earlier elements in the array.

+> Slices hold references to an underlying array, and if you assign one slice to another, both refer to the same array.
+If a function takes a slice argument, changes it makes to the elements of the slice will be visible to the caller, analogous to passing a pointer to the underlying array.
+A `Read` function can therefore accept a slice argument rather than a pointer and a count;  `func (f *File) Read(buf []byte) (n int, err error)` [Effective Go - The Go Programming Language](https://go.dev/doc/effective_go#slices)

 ## Growing slices (the copy and append functions)

 To increase the capacity of a slice one must create a new, larger slice and copy the contents of the original slice into it.
 This technique is how dynamic array implementations from other languages work behind the scenes.
 The next example doubles the capacity of `s` by making a new slice, `t`, copying the contents of `s` into `t`, and then assigning the slice value `t` to `s`: